MLS® home sales in New Brunswick post first year-over-year gain since December 2021

 The dollar value of all home sales in August 2023 was $306.1 million, a gain of 19.6% from the same month in 2022.
 This was a new record for the month of August.

-Active residential listings numbered 2,403 units on the market at the end of April, a sizable gain of 13.7% from the end of April 2022.
+Active residential listings numbered 2,830 units on the market at the end of August, a decrease of 18% from the end of August 2022.
+Active listings haven’t been this low in the month of August in more than two decades.

 Active listings were 27.4% below the five-year average and 51.3% below the 10-year average for the month of August.

-Months of inventory numbered 3.2 at the end of April 2023, up from the 2 months recorded at the end of April 2022 and below the long-run average of 7.7 months for this time of year.
+Months of inventory numbered 2.8 at the end of August 2023, down from the 3.7 months recorded at the end of August 2022 and below the long-run average of 6.7 months for this time of year.
 The number of months of inventory is the number of months it would take to sell current inventories at the current rate of sales activity.

 BOARD & ASSOCIATION INFORMATION